DenverDawgs18/MailMind2/map.md

 # of Testers: 3

-2. Navbar help
+1. Navbar help
-3. Selenium work in prod
+2. Users
+Almost all marketing tomorrow